 https://classicscifichannel.com/; https://classichorrorchannel.com/; https://wickedhorrortv.com/

-At the time of this writing, The Alligator People is available to stream from the Classic Horror Movie Channel and Wicked Horror TV.
-The film is also available on disc as a Blu-ray from Shout!
-Factory.
+At the time of this writing, Reptilicus (1961) is available to stream from Classic Horror Movie Channel, Classic Sci-Fi Movie Channel, MGM+, and Prime.
+In terms of physical media, the film is available as Reptilicus [4K Ultra HD + Blu-ray Set] from Vinegar Syndrome.

 To each of you from each of them, “Thank you so much for watching and listening!”